vale1410/bule/readme.md

 p.
 ```

-That effectively translates to p AND q\
+That effectively translates to `p AND q`\
-We can observe that this rule is satisfiable when both literals are True.\
+We can observe that this rule is satisfiable when both literals are True.
 ```prolog
 SAT
 ```

 ---

-Adding a negation of one of the literals to our rule breaks satisfiability
+Adding a negation of one of the literals to our rule breaks satisfiability.

 ```prolog
 q.